Search This Blog

 7 February – Kolhapur – Umbraj – 80 km

 The road north of Kolhapur ran past sugarcane and corn plantations, and there was no shortage of sugarcane juice to fill my bottle.
-The main road to Pune, came with a minor road running alongside, making a relaxed cycle.
+The main road to Pune came with a minor road running alongside, making it a relaxed cycle.
 However, a road sign indicated Pune a further 140 kilometres, and it made sense to call it a day and make the next two days short rides to Pune.

 8 February - Roadside Hotel – Roadside hotel - 95 km